 800476-3.1 This item of work will be paid for at the contract unit price bid price per lump sum for removal of the existing airfield lighting.
-This price and payment shall constitute full compensation for field verification of existing site conditions and power sources, disconnecting the respective power sources, removing the base-and stake-mounted airfield lights, airfield guidance signs, removal of splice cans, removal of junction structures, junction boxes, handholes, manholes, and/or other electrical equipment enclosures, and removal of associated mounting stakes, bases, foundations, cables, ducts, splice cans, transformer cans, and transformers; for all excavating and backfilling; for furnishing all earth material; for all restoration work; and for furnishing all coordination, labor, tools, equipment, and incidentals necessary to complete this item of work.
+This price and payment shall constitute full compensation for field verification of existing site conditions and power sources, disconnecting the respective power sources, removing the base-and stake-mounted airfield lights, removal of REILS, removal of wind cones, removal of splice cans, removal of junction structures, junction boxes, handholes, manholes, and/or other electrical equipment enclosures, and removal of associated mounting stakes, bases, foundations, cables, ducts, conduits, splice cans, transformer cans, and transformers; for all excavating and backfilling; for furnishing all earth material; for all restoration work; for all lockout/tagout procedures to ensure and maintain safety of personnel; and for furnishing all coordination, labor, tools, equipment, and incidentals necessary to complete this item of work.
 Salvageable materials shall be turned over to the Airport.
 Any materials not salvaged by the Airport shall be legally disposed of off the Airport site by the Contractor at no additional cost to the Contract.